Imagine we have this class defined in the reader.dll DLL:

 }

-So, how my example will look?
+So, how would the example look?

 VERSION 1: Interface: “Reader.h”